-It is now time to reflect on what you have accomplished through your experimentation done for the Experimenter Module!
+It is now time to reflect on what you have accomplished through your experimentation efforts in this module.

-Prepare a detailed written reflection (~1500 words) that includes responses to the questions below.
+Prepare a detailed written reflection that includes responses to the questions below.

 - 1. Which three experimenter activities did you choose to complete and why?
 Include links to your Activity Bank responses. - 2.
-Identify and explain at least three learning outcomes you acquired from engaging in these activities.
-How might you use them going forward in your teaching? - 3.
-You were asked to do at least one experimenter activity on a tablet or a smartphone.
-Identify the activity you did this on and explain the advantages and challenges of using this tool on a mobile device.
-Comment on how you might be planning your own assignment that would be done on a tablet or a smartphone.
-Explain the steps you might take in making access to these devices available for all students. - 4.
-Using a mobile device, camera, or screencasting software (see the Extend Toolkit for suggestions) create a 3-5 minute video of yourself illustrating how, when designing learning experiences in the future, you will use the technologies, ideas, formats, and/or approaches that you experimented with in this module.
+Identify and explain three overall lessons learned from experimenting with these three activities.
+How might you use these activities going forward in your teaching practice? - 3.
+You were asked to complete at least one experimenter activity on a tablet or a smartphone.
+Identify the activity completed and on what type of mobile device?
+Then, identify and explain the advantages and challenges of using this technology tool on a mobile device.
+Comment on how you might plan for an upcoming assignment to be completed on a tablet or a smartphone.
+Explain the steps you might take in making access to these devices available to all students. - 4.
+Using a mobile device, camera, or screencasting software highlighted in the Online Learning Toolkit to create a short 2-3 minute video of yourself illustrating how, when designing learning experiences in the future, you will use the technologies, ideas, formats, and/or approaches that you experimented with in this module.
 Include an example of how you would incorporate this new knowledge into a lesson plan.
 Get as creative as you wish!
-Upload your video to YouTube, Yimeo, or any other video hosting site that can create a public link to your video.
+Upload your video to YouTube, Vimeo, or any other video hosting site that can create a public link to your video (or keep it private/unlisted if you like).
 Include the link for your video in your reflection document.